-5 Ways to Make Your Boss Happy
+5 Tips To Make Your Boss Happy

 10/11/2011 5:42:02 PM

-By Angela Rose, BioSpace.com
+By Angela Rose for BioSpace.com

 Unhappy bosses are often stressed or fearful.
 Unfortunately, in this economy, there is often much to feel stressed and fearful about.
-In a recent survey by American Behavioral and Behavioral Health Systems, 62 percent of respondents said their employers are trying to do more with less because of the poor economy.
+In a survey by American Behavioral and Behavioral Health Systems, 62 percent of respondents said their employers are trying to do more with less because of the poor economy.
 The responsibility to maintain company productivity despite layoffs and hiring freezes often falls on immediate supervisors and department heads—like your boss.

 This does not mean, however, that you have to let his or her bad mood become your own.
 Instead, implement these suggestions to make your boss happy today.

 You’re good at following orders?
 Good for you.
 However, when dealing with a stressed and overburdened boss, it’s even better to take action without them.
 Anticipate your supervisor’s needs and fill them.
 Identify company problems and find solutions.
 Speak up in meetings when no one else will.
 Put in extra hours when no one else can.
 Your boss will appreciate not having to babysit your progress or productivity.

 Bosses love employees who are willing to step up and take on more than required, so ask for more work (if you can handle it) or increased responsibility.
 You’ll prove your worth (a good idea when layoffs are common) and become someone he or she can count on in a pinch.
 It might even lead to a nice salary increase or promotion down the line.

 What does your boss need most from his or her employees right now?
 Ask, and then make sure you deliver.
-If he really needs people to put in overtime, do it.
-If she places the most value on employees who keep a positive attitude, maintain one.
+If your boss really needs people to put in overtime, do it.
+If he or she places the most value on employees who keep a positive attitude, maintain one.
 Showing up on time and going through the motions may be enough to keep you from being fired, but it is usually not enough to make your boss truly happy.

 Everyone has a preferred communication style.
 Identify your supervisor’s style and adapt your own to it.
-If her office is right down the hall but she always sends emails, don’t pop in to ask a question.
-If he always responds to emails by stopping by your office, start stopping by his.
-If she frequently asks for hard copies of emailed reports, start printing them.
-If he frequently asks what you’re working on, keep him informed.
+If your boss's office is right down the hall but he or she always sends emails, don’t pop in to ask a question.
+If he or she always responds to emails by stopping by your office, start stopping by your boss's office.
+If he or she frequently asks for hard copies of emailed reports, start printing them.
+If he or she frequently asks what you’re working on, keep him or her informed.

 The next time your boss is unhappy, don’t dwell on how his or her mood affects you.
 Instead, implement the above suggestions and consider what else you can do to alleviate the stress or fear that is likely at the root of the problem.